 Pierce potatoes a few times with a fork.
 Roast in a 400°F oven until tender, about 50 min.
 Let cool enough to handle, then peel and dice.
 Toss with salt and brown sugar and arrange in a 2-qt baking dish.
 Bake, covered, until heated through, about 25 min.

-While potatoes heat make meringue: In the bowl of an electric mixer combine egg whites, sugar and cream of tartar; set bowl over a pan of simmering water.
+While potatoes are heating, make meringue: In the bowl of an electric mixer combine egg whites, sugar and cream of tartar; set bowl over a pan of simmering water.
 Whisk until sugar is dissolved and mixture is hot, about 3 min.

 Transfer to mixer and whip on high until stiff peaks form, about 7 min.
 Stir in cinnamon.